Asian shares advance on earnings optimism, yen slips to 4-yr low - Up News Info

 Article content

-In the currency market, rising U.S. yields helped to boost the U.S. dollar to a four-year high against the yen at 114.585 per dollar.
+In the currency market, rising U.S. yields helped to boost the U.S. dollar to a four-year high against the yen of 114.695.

 In addition to U.S. yields, the yen was dented by expectations of a wider trade deficit in Japan due to rising oil prices and on views the Bank of Japan will stick to loose monetary policy even as other central banks move to tighten their policies.